How to Increase Website Conversions with Heatmaps

 Click and Tap Heatmaps

-These heatmaps show where visitors click their cursor on desktop devices and where visitors tap their finger on mobile and tablet devices.
+These heatmaps show where visitors click their cursor on desktop devices and where visitors are tapping on mobile and tablet devices.

 How to use?